 Reverend Dr. Freddy J. Clark

 Dr. Clark earned a Bachelor of Arts in Religion and Philosophy from Bishop College in Dallas, Texas.
 He earned both a Master of Divinity and a Doctor of Ministry from Eden Theological Seminary.
-Most recently, Dr. Clark received an Honorary Doctorate in Divinity from Eden Seminary in 2017.
+Dr. Clark received an Honorary Doctorate in Divinity from Eden Seminary in 2017.